Get the Best WordPress Backup

 Step 3: Upload the Cloned Files to Your New Server

 Once you have a cloned copy of your WordPress site, it’s time to upload it to a different location.
-If you’re migrating to a new hosting provider, you’ll need to open your site files using a File Transfer Protocol (FTP) client or cPanel.
-This will depend on your host’s requirements.

 FileZilla website

 At the top of the FileZilla window, enter your host name, username, password, and port number.
-Usually, you can find this information in your hosting dashboard:
+Usually, you can find this information in your WordPress hosting dashboard:

 FileZilla Quickconnect